The Story of Trevor

 (Stephen - ).

-My Trevor Miguel is seven today.
-He'll get extra cuddles, and a little bologna for a snack, and maybe I won't yell quite as loud when he pesters Aslan or tries to ride Oscar or any of the other trouble I know he'll get into.
+I almost lost him a year-and-a-half ago, but thank God, my Trevor Miguel is nine today.
+He'll get extra cuddles, and a little bologna for a snack, and maybe I won't yell quite as loud when he pesters Aslan or chases Fiona tries to ride Oscar or any of the other trouble I know he'll get into.
 Any minute now he'll outgrow that kitten behavior, right?
 I'll cry that day.

 He is everything a cat should be.
 Ferocious, and curious, and fearless, and loving.
 He will get into trouble where you think there is none.
 And then he will want to cuddle until the fear goes away.
 No mouse stands a chance with him around.
 And strangers better be ware, as well - I'm his mom, don't bother to try to steal my love (it took him years to accept GB!).
 He is by far the most affectionate cat I've ever lived with, though no one (myself included) would say he's the sweetest in temperment.
 He is my Spud.
 Spuderball.
 Trev.
 Monkey.